 First a quick note before we dive into the Sunnyvale real estate market trends and statistics.
-A lot has changed since last March and while a reaction to the pandemic is visible in this data and analysis it will take a long time for us to see the full impact of coronavirus on the data in these charts.
-To read more about how the pandemic is affecting the real estate market, please read my post: Coronavirus impact on real estate sales.
+A lot has changed since last March and while a reaction to the pandemic is visible in this data and analysis it will take a long time for us to see the full impact on the market.
+To read more about how the pandemic is affecting real estate sales, please read my post: Coronavirus impact on real estate sales.

-During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
-Therefore these numbers will be off beginning from March 17th through around May 17th.
+Last spring, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM) between March 17th through roughly May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory for those past months, but not current data.

 - the average list price came in at $1,790,550